LeeSpeed/social-platform/journal/instructions/week01.md

 ### Build Container

-Ensure you're in the root file before running the below command.
-For me, ./social-platform/
+Ensure you're in the root directory before running the below command.
+For me, it will be: ./social-platform/

 ```sh
 docker build -t  backend-flask ./backend-flask